anamelessguy1/tty-grab/README.md

 python

-numpy from python's package manager called pip
+numpy from python's package manager called pip (in some distros, you install it using your native pkg manager, it's most likely called python-numpy)

 and then just run it with python